-The interdependent nature of the conjugate variables can be understood by comparing the way the laws of gravity and electromagnetism are applied.
+The interdependent nature of the conjugate variables is evident when comparing the way the laws of gravity and electromagnetism are applied.
 We use the conjugate variables position and momentum of test particles to map local configurations of the electric, magnetic, and gravitational fields.
-The energy and time variables, on the other hand, are used to describe nonlocal, globally determined coordinates both in space; as manifested by the spacelike, equipotential surfaces of electron shells and the event horizons of black holes; and also in time by atomic clocks accurate to within 1 sec over the lifetime of the universe and the formation of galactic structure over time periods of the same length.
-Descriptions of the time evolution of cyclic processes by means of the conjugate variables energy and time are governed by the universal laws of energy conservation and equipartition.
-When expressed four-dimensionally by means of an action integral they give a relativistically correct description of clock mechanisms and of the localization of electromagnetic and gravitational energy during absorption and emission processes with an accuracy beyond our capacity to comprehend.
-On the other hand, descriptions of the natural laws that seek to derive equations of motion using the conjugate variables position and momentum are far more restrictive due to the uncertainty principle.
+The energy and time variables, on the other hand, are used to describe nonlocal, globally determined coordinates in space; as manifested by the space-like, equipotential surfaces of electron shells and the event horizons of black holes; and they also describe the time evolution of atomic clocks that are accurate to within 1 sec over the lifetime of the universe and the formation of galactic structure over time periods of the same length.
+The conjugate variables energy and time are an effective means for describing cyclic processes because they are based on the universal laws of energy conservation and equipartition.
+When expressed four-dimensionally by means of an action integral they give a relativistically correct description of the localization of electromagnetic and gravitational energy during absorption and emission processes with an experimentally proven accuracy based on atomic clocks that is far beyond our ability to measure.
+Descriptions of the natural laws that seek to derive equations of motion using the conjugate variables position and momentum are more restrictive due to the uncertainty principle and less able to predict the long term evolution of physical processes.